ct-clmsn/pyzmq-collectives/README.md

 This library requires the use of environment variables to configure distributed runs of SPMD applications.

-Users are provided 2 Backend types for Collective operations over TCP.
-The first Backend type is a BasicTcpBackend.
-The BasicTcpBackend does not perform heartbeats to determine if a remote process has failed.
-The second Backend type is TcpBackend.
-The TcpBackend spins up an I/O thread to manage data exchanges from the application and a modified implementation of Pieter Hintjens ['Paranoid Pirate' heartbeat algorithm](https://www.oreilly.com/library/view/zeromq/9781449334437/).
-The heartbeat implementation should provide some form of remote process fault detection.

 Users are required to supply each of the following environment variables to correctly run programs: